simonszu/ebooks-docker/README.md

 ------------------------
 1. Request a twitter oauth keypair (access token and consumer token, each with secret)
 2. Define the environment variables `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN` and `ACCESS_TOKEN_SECRET`
+3. Set the environment variable `USER` to your own twitter @-handle
+4. Set the environment variable `BOT_USER` to your bot's @-handle

 Modify your bot
 ---------------
 1. Mount `/app`
 2. Edit `bots.rb`
-3. Change the `Ebooks::Model.load` command in line 23, so that the argument is `model/<username>.model` where `username` is your twitter @-handle.
 4. Restart the container.
 The file is copied to the proper location, then, and executed.

 Fetch your tweets
 -----------------
-1. Set the environment variable `USER` to your twitter @-handle
-3. Mount `/ebooks/corpus` for persistent storage
+1. Mount `/ebooks/corpus` for persistent storage
-4. Run `docker exec -it <container_name> /ebooks/import.sh`
+2. Run `docker exec -it <container_name> /ebooks/import.sh`

 Cronify tweet fetching
 ----------------------